5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 	- Restart the system but stay in the boot picker

 ### Flashing the Firmware with OpenShell
-1. From the OpenCore GUI, select `OpenShell`
+1. From the OpenCore GUI, select `OpenShell` (press Space Bar to show if it's hidden)
 2. Type `fs0:` and hit `Enter` to change the working drive (`fs:0` is most likely your USB flash drive)
 3. Type `ls` to list the content of the drive.
 In this case `ls0` is the correct drive letter:</br>![06143142](https://user-images.githubusercontent.com/76865553/162021483-39a7d188-5b96-4607-a1cd-a550dd1560d5.png)
 4. Next, type `eeupdate64e /gui` and hit `Enter` to run the tool.